tatianegercina/FinTech/01-Lesson-Plans/07-SQL/Supplemental/SQL_troubleshooting_guide.md

 PostgreSQL additionally provides a Command Line Interface (CLI) to not only access and query SQL databases/tables, but also execute .sql files as well.
 This method has the advantage of being a native operation in which the data import operation is done entirely within the postgreSQL environment, often providing both reliability and speed.

 In order to access the postgreSQL CLI, you'll have to first set the `PATH` environment variable to point to the postgreSQL binaries.
-Therefore run the following command: `export PATH=$PATH:/Library/PostgreSQL/12/bin`.
+Therefore run one of the following commands depending on your operating system:

+* Mac OS: `export PATH=$PATH:/Library/PostgreSQL/12/bin`.
+* Windows: `export PATH=$PATH:C://Program \Files/PostgreSQL/12/bin/`

-**Note:** At the time of this writing, PostgreSQL has been updated to version 12, your path may be `/Library/PostgreSQL/11/bin` instead.
+**Note:** At the time of this writing, PostgreSQL has been updated to version 12.
+Therefore, your path may be `/Library/PostgreSQL/11/bin` for Mac OS or `C://Program \Files/PostgreSQL/12/bin/` for Windows instead.

 ![export-psql-path](Images/export-psql-path.png)